 A bizarre forest in Poland might not make it to the top of your bucket list on a two week trip, but if you’re living and volunteering in Eastern Europe for a whole semester, you’re going to have lots more time to check out lesser known places like this.

-So, when you’re actually living in Poland (or around there), you can plan weekend trips to explore the more traditional things to see (like Krakow's Old Town) and use some of your vacation time to trek over to the Western part of your country and see these crooked trees for yourself:
+You can plan trips to explore the more traditional things to see (like Krakow's famous Old Town) or trek over to the Western part of your country and see these crooked trees for yourself:

 What’s This Forest All About?